-Children are grouped according to age and developmental maturity into three groups: infants (6 weeks-18 months), toddlers (18-36 months), preschool (3-4 years old), and pre-kindergarten (4-5 years old).
+Children are grouped according to age and developmental maturity into three groups: infants (6 weeks - 18 months), toddlers (18 - 36 months), mixed-age preschool (3-5 years old).

 Each classroom has assigned teaching staff who have primary responsibility for that group of children.
 These teachers provide ongoing personal contact, meaningful learning activities, supervision and immediate care as needed to protect children’s well-being.
 Children stay with the same set of teachers until they move to the next age group.
 This allows time for relationships to develop and provides a sense of continuity for the children.